Ireland needs options for Hair Transplant

-What are the Hair Transplant options for those living in Ireland?
+What are the Hair Transplant options for those living in Dublin, Ireland?

 As mentioned earlier in the article, costs for certain products and procedures are increasing in Ireland.
 Hair Transplants are one of these that are getting more expensive, therefore limiting hair loss options for Irish men.
 Fortunately, there is a solution, and as a popular tourist destination and growing economy, the Irish have the option to fly abroad for their Hair Transplant procedures benefitting from the numerous flights to and from Ireland.

 As Medical Tourism grows in Europe, the costs for Hair Transplant procedures continue to decline while the quality increases.
 Hungary is the country that has established itself as the premier medical tourism destination and offers affordable opportunities for those living in Ireland.
 The procedures in Hungary are on par or better than Ireland and other EU countries, while providing affordable care for those from abroad.